llatva/pupill32/README.md

 ## Compact and inexpensive USB-C development board for PY32F030 (TSSOP20) 32-bit MCU

 Revision A had some glitches, please refer to changelog in the revB schematic or below.
 With UART lines swapped it flashes now over USB (factory-installed bootloader).

+Testing still underway, revB may still change (W.I.P).

 ## Features